Contact Us Today (424) 372-3112

 Legal Penalties

-For repeat offenses the prosecution could increase the charges to a felony that could bring more severe penalties.
-Speed of retaining the services of an experienced criminal defense attorney is very important if one has been charged with prostitution or solicitation.
+For repeat offenses, the prosecution may escalate the charges to a felony, resulting in more severe penalties.
+The speed at which you secure the services of an experienced criminal defense attorney is crucial if you've been charged with prostitution or solicitation.

 Contact Us To Review Your Case

-An informed and practiced criminal defense lawyer with Cron, Israels & Stark will examine all of the details with you surrounding the charges in order to get them dismissed or reduced as warranted by the circumstances.
-We will do everything in our power to protect your rights, image and reputation concerning your arrest.
+An informed and practiced criminal defense lawyer with Cron, Israels & Stark will examine all of the details surrounding the charges in order to get them dismissed or reduced as warranted by the circumstances.
+We will do everything in our power to protect your rights, image, and reputation concerning your arrest.

 If you have been charged with prostitution or solicitation, call us and get an effective strategy in place for your best defense of these charges.